 The engine manual is included with the set.
 Where there is conflicting information, this manual takes precedence over the engine manual.

 AWARNING Improper operation and maintenance can lead to severe personal injury or loss of life and property by fire, electrocution, mechanical breakdown or exhaust gas asphyxiation.
-Read and follow the safety precautions on page iii and carefully observe all instructions and precautions in this manual.
+Read Important Safety Instructions and precautions in this manual.

 HOW TO OBTAIN SERVICE